Northampton Saints: Playing Kit and Colours

+1.When Saints played away against Grenoble in 1999, they were not allowed to use Tetley's as a sponsor due to French alcohol advertising laws, and so they played using a standard home strip with the Tetley's logos removed from the stomach and collar, replacing the stomach logo with a "Smoothly does it" text piece (a slogan associated with the brewery).

 Rivalries

 Saints' main rivals are Leicester Tigers, whom they face in the East Midlands Derby.
 Over a number of recent years, the Saints have developed a rivalry with Saracens, largely due to the increased number of fixtures the two teams have performed against one another in, the most notable fixture being the 2013–14 Premiership Rugby Final, in which the Saints ran out victors.
 The rivalry with Saracens died down somewhat following Saracens' relegation after their Salary Cap Scandal and Saracens' subsequent relegation, but this rivalry has been rekindled somewhat since Saracens' re-admittance to the Premiership.
 Saints also had a mild rivalry with Wasps during their time in Coventry, but this second Midlands Derby was usually seen as less important to fans of the club.

 Songs and chants

-There are several songs tied to the club and chants are usually started in the terraced area of the Carlsberg Stand.